watzek/BLTdocs/docs/02-Getting-Connected.md

 ## Getting on the network

 ### For Windows and OSX Users
 The BLT cluster is quite isolated from LC's public-facing infrastructure.
-In order to connect to it, you will need a copy of Cisco AnyConnect secure mobility client, which is available to LC students, faculty, and staff [HERE](https://vpn.lclark.edu).
+In order to connect to it, you will need a copy of Cisco AnyConnect secure mobility client, which is available to LC students, faculty, and staff [HERE](https://gp.lclark.edu).

-After you have installed and started AnyConnect:
+After you have installed and started GlobalProtect:

-1. Start a VPN session by typing ```vpn.lclark.edu``` in the text box and clicking "connect"
+1. Start a VPN session by typing ```gp.lclark.edu``` in the text box and clicking "connect"
 2. When prompted, put in your LC username and password for access Now, your computer is connected to the same virtual network as the cluster.

 ### For Linux Users
-If you are using Linux to connect to the cluster, the current version of Cisco AnyConnect will fail to install.
+If you are using Linux to connect to the cluster, the current version of PaloAlto GlobalProtect will fail to install.
 Luckily, there is an open-source equivalent called OpenConnect, which installs as a menu option for debian and redhat based OSes.
 You will need to open your network settings and click the green plus button to add a new connection, and then select VPN when prompted.
-After that, put in ```vpn.lclark.edu``` for the gateway option and the same root CA certificate as you used when setting up LC secure.
+After that, put in ```gp.lclark.edu``` for the gateway option and the same root CA certificate as you used when setting up LC secure.
 After you click save, it will ask for your LC id and password.

 ## Logging In